isomerpages/imda-codesg/_code-for-fun/Secondary Schools.md

 *   focuses on computational thinking concepts including their application in the real world and in coding;
 *   incorporates elements of making and design prototyping through the use of microcontrollers;
 *  reinforces students’ understanding through practical project work; and
-*  includes two programming tracks, namely, Block-based programming and Text-based programming, will be available under the programme.
+*  includes two programming tracks, namely, Block-based programming and Text-based programming.

 IMDA and MOE HQ will fund the training cost and/or hardware cost of one lower secondary school cohort (i.e. either Secondary 1 or Secondary 2) per year, subject to terms and conditions.